 sudo apt -f install sudo apt autoremove sudo apt upgrade

-This will fix the dependency errors, remove redundant packages and update to the latest version of MAAS.
+This should fix the dependency errors, remove redundant packages and update to the latest version of MAAS.